Maximizing Hypertrophy with the Best Curl Variation

 What are the best curl variations for maximizing hypertrophy?

-The best curl variations for maximizing hypertrophy include barbell curls, dumbbell curls, and preacher curls.
+The best curl variations for maximizing hypertrophy include barbell curls, dumbbell curls, preacher curls, and incline curls.
 These exercises target the biceps and allow for progressive overload, which is essential for muscle growth.

 How does progressive overload contribute to hypertrophy?